lucasteng123/AOC-2022/README.md

 The other option would be creating some sort of object for each `shape` that lists what it wins & loses against, but I say again, `Ew.`

 This is going to be one to come back to and clean up.

+### Day 3

+This one was fine, part 2 could use some clean up, but I was quite proud of the ascii table (even though it was wrong for a while because I was normalizing both lowercase and uppercase to start at 1........).
+I would like to return to this solution and make it recursive, being able to take any subsets of the data and compare them.
+Might be able to make effective use of reduce?

+Regardless, it's late, that's a problem for future Lucas